-4 IRG evaluation and review
+4.IRG evaluation and review

 The IRG evaluation framework outlined in Figure 4-1 will be used to assess the effectiveness of IRGs and to inform IRG reviews.
-The evaluation framework follows a program logic approach that is consistent with NSW Government Program Evaluation Guidelines and other Department of Planning and Environment - Water monitoring, evaluation and review (MER) frameworks.
+The evaluation framework follows a program logic approach that is consistent with NSW Government Program Evaluation Guidelines and other Department of Planning and Environment - Water monitoring, evaluation, and review (MER) frameworks.

 The IRGs will be reviewed and evaluated after an extreme event, or as new scientific evidence emerges.
-Findings from the IRG evaluation and review, when undertaken, are relevant to Department of Planning and Environment - Water annual Basin Plan reporting against Schedule 12, Matter 13.
+Findings from IRG evaluation and review, when undertaken, are relevant to Department of Planning and Environment - Water annual Basin Plan reporting against Schedule 12, Matter 13.

 Under the Basin Plan and individual WRPs, it is the formal responsibility of Department of Planning and Environment - Water to monitor new scientific knowledge relevant to the likelihood of extreme events of a kind referred to in section 10.51(1) of the Basin Plan.
-It is also Department of Planning and Environment - Water's formal responsibility to consider if the water resources in a WRPA should be managed differently as a result of the new information.
+It is also NSW Department of Planning and Environment - Water's formal responsibility to consider if the water resources in a WRPA should be managed differently as a result of the new information.

-To this end, Department of Planning and Environment will review IRGs after significant incidents or when other improvement opportunities are identified, such as:
+To this end, Department of Planning and Environment will review IRGs after significant incidents or when other improvement opportunities are identified (in accordance with principle eight of the NSW Extreme Events Policy), such as: